S3 EP7: Emma Doran

 My awkwardness around this is making something that isn't awkward awkward.

-But if I get a sniff of hesitation off them, then I go, oh, they don't want to hug me.
+I need them to go full force hug, but if I get a sniff of hesitation off them, then I go, oh, they don't want to hug me.
 I don't want to hug them either.

 And then the hug happens and it's horrible.